 Please note: All additional files will be published along with the article.
 Do not include files such as patient consent forms, certificates of language editing, or revised versions of the main manuscript document with tracked changes.
 Such files should be sent by email to firstname.lastname@example.org, quoting the Manuscript ID number.

+Text and presentations should be submitted in .pdf format.
+Figures can also be combined in a .pdf file.
 Additional files can be in any format, and will be downloadable from the final published article as supplied by the author.
-We recommend CSV rather than PDF for tabular data.
+We recommend .csv or .xlsx rather than PDF for tabular data.

-Certain supported files formats are recognised and can be displayed to the user in the browser.
-These include most movie formats (for users with the Quicktime plugin), mini-websites prepared according to our guidelines, chemical structure files (MOL, PDB), geographic data files (KML).
+Certain supported file formats are recognised and can be displayed to the user in the browser.
+These include most video formats (for users with the Quicktime plugin), mini-websites prepared according to our guidelines, chemical structure files (MOL, PDB), geographic data files (KML).

 If additional material is provided, please list the following information in a separate section of the manuscript text: